opencadc/doi/doi/README.md

 _landingUrl_ is the base URL used to compose URLs to individual DOI's.

-_vault.doiParentPath_ is the path in the VOSpace service to the DOI parent folder.
+_doiParentPath_ is the path in the VOSpace service to the DOI parent folder.

-_datacite.prefix_ is the registered prefix from Datacite for CADC account.
+_cadcPrefix_ is the registered prefix from Datacite for CADC account.

-_datacite.url_ is the URL to the Datacite MDS rest endpoint used to create and update DOI's.
+_mdsUrl_ is the URL to the Datacite MDS rest endpoint used to create and update DOI's.

-_testSuffix_ is appended to the DOI suffix to indicate test DOI's.
+_testGroupUri_ is the group with read/write privileges for the test DOI.

 ### datacite.pass
 The datacite.pass contains the username and password for the DataCite service.